MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-K-Application-Procedures-Contracts-Part-D-plan-sponsors/section-423.504.md

 (a) *General rule.* Subject to the provisions at § 423.265 of this part concerning submission of bids, to enroll beneficiaries in any Part D drug plan it offers and be paid on behalf of Part D eligible individuals enrolled in those plans, a Part D plan sponsor must enter into a contract with CMS.
 The contract may cover more than one Part D plan.

-(b) *Conditions necessary to contract as a Part D plan sponsor.* Any entity seeking to contract as a Part D plan sponsor must -
+(b) *Conditions necessary to contract as a Part D plan sponsor.* Any entity seeking to contract as a Part D plan sponsor must—

 (1) Complete an application as described in § 423.502 demonstrating that the entity has the capability to meet the requirements of this part, including those listed in § 423.505.